saulhdev/ZimLX/README.md

 * Folder shape change
 * Folder background change
 * IconPack Support
-* App Drawe customization
+* App Drawer customization
-* Four Apps sort mode: Alphabetical AZ, Alphabetical ZA, Last Installed, Most Used
+* Sort mode: Alphabetical AZ, Alphabetical ZA, Last Installed, Most Used
 * Minibar
 and more cool stuff.

 ##Collaborate
-If you are interested in collaborate, please contactme at saul_henriquez@hotmail.com
+If you are interested in collaborate, please contact me at saul_henriquez@hotmail.com

 For more information about OpenLauncher please visit https://github.com/OpenLauncherTeam